-Victoria Watlington is the proud daughter of MSG (Ret) George Watlington and SFC (Ret) TD Watlington.
-Born on Fort Bragg into a tight knit family of service members, civil servants, and educators, she learned early on the values of faith, integrity, personal courage, and selfless service to her community.
-Despite humble beginnings, Victoria enjoyed a diversity of experiences, being raised in the Carolinas and beyond, including three years abroad.
-This cultivated in her both down-home values and a “big picture” perspective, respect and appreciation for differences, and a keen ability to reach common ground among competing interests.
+Dr. Victoria Watlington, PE, PMP, is the proud daughter of MSG (Ret) George Watlington and SFC (Ret) TD Watlington.
+Born on Fort Bragg (Liberty) into a tight knit family of service members, civil servants, and educators, she learned early on the values of faith, integrity, personal courage, and selfless service to her community.
+Despite humble beginnings, Victoria enjoyed a diversity of experiences in the Carolinas and beyond, from living in trailer parks to the German countryside.
+This cultivated in her both down-home values and a “big picture” perspective, respect for all people no matter their station, and a keen ability to reach common ground among competing interests.

 Victoria knows first-hand the life-changing difference one opportunity can make.
 Though a 4.0 student throughout high school, she found herself facing a challenge all too familiar to young people all over the nation: the inability to pay for college.
 Then, late in the spring of senior year, she was offered a full academic scholarship from the University of Florida, as part of its commitment to economic mobility for minority scholars.
-Victoria’s journey ingrained in her a deep commitment to advocacy, and opening doors for others to reach their goals.
+Victoria’s journey ingrained in her a deep commitment to advocacy, and a responsibility to ensuring systemic solutions to address inequity.
 She went on to earn a BS in Mechanical Engineering, and returned home to North Carolina to begin her career in Charlotte.
 She honed her leadership skills leading manufacturing organizations, coaching LEAN/Six Sigma methodologies, and managing multi-million dollar engineering initiatives.
-Along the way, she continued her education at the University of North Carolina at Charlotte, where she earned an MS in Engineering Management.
-As a licensed Professional Engineer and certified Project Management Professional, Victoria has proven to bring both a progressive voice and a pragmatic approach to City Council.
+Along the way, she continued her education at the University of North Carolina at Charlotte, where she earned an MS in Engineering Management, her PhD in Infrastructure & Environmental Systems (Economic Mobility Policy Optimization), and a graduate certificate in Public Policy Research & Analysis.
+As a licensed Professional Engineer, certified Project Management Professional, and small business owner, Victoria has proven to bring both a progressive voice and a pragmatic approach to City Council.

-Victoria quickly found her home in the Queen City.
+Victoria quickly found her home on the Queen City’s West Side.
 Before being elected in 2019 to the Charlotte City Council, she spent the last decade serving the community via various professional and service organizations, including the City’s Civil Service Board, United Way Young Leaders Council, National Society of Black Engineers, Elevation Outreach, and the West Boulevard Neighborhood Coalition Board.
 A graduate of all four City of Charlotte academy programs, she brings an understanding of the needs of the Charlotte community, and has demonstrated an ability to work collaboratively with public and private partners.

 Victoria has been recognized for superior service: